EngNajii/it-project-management/README.md

 ## 👋 About

-I'm an IT Project Management professional offering hands-on help to individuals and teams who need support with:
+I'm a Project Management professional offering hands-on help to individuals and teams who need support with:

 - Structuring and launching IT projects
 - Managing scope, timelines, and resources